pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "So what happens now?"

 "Now we discuss your future.
 I will make you an offer and you will take it.
 But, please, Pamphilos, be careful with such broad questions.
-I cannot always control what the answer will be."
+I cannot always control what the answer will be.

-"Right."

-"You have had a lot to endure.
+You have had a lot to endure.
 You may feel now like you've accepted what I have told you, but over the next weeks you will come back to it again and again.
 You will realize how angry you truly are with me for manipulating your life.
 That anger will not die easily.
-You will think of travelling to Byzantium to see Hyllus.
+You will think of travelling to Byzantion to see Hyllus.
 Or back to Illyria, to wait for him to visit.
 These are bad ideas."

 "Why?
 Why should I not meet him?"

 "You would trade one obsession for another Pamphilos?
-So soon you've been relieved of your burden?
+So soon after you've been relieved of your burden?
 It's a bad idea to visit him, because he has his own life.
 He is detached, and he is happy to be detached.
 His memories of you are the memories of his mother.
 That is the very best you have to offer him.
 That is what you can be to him.
 Meeting him now would only erase that."

 "What then?
 What is your offer?"